Extended payment option for land tax

 Instalment amounts will be debited from your nominated bank account.
 Once you have nominated an account, it cannot be changed unless you tell us in writing at least 7 days before the date on which you wish the changes to take effect.

 Find out how to set up a direct debit.

 There are a few conditions that you will need to know when registering for the EPO.

 If there are not enough cleared funds in your account on any of the instalment dates, the EPO will be cancelled.

-The table below sets out the new due date, the amount of land tax payable and the day unpaid tax interest (UTI) will start to accrue if you miss a payment.
+The table below sets out the new due date and amount payable, and the day unpaid tax interest (UTI) will start to accrue if you miss a payment.